-For the student to exit this course, the student must do the all of the following:
+For the student to exit this course, the student must do all the following:

 - 1. Pass each skill check off with at least an 85 within 3 attempts. - 2.
-Remediate ASCCL if an 85 or less is made on any skill by assigned date.
-If ASCCL remediation is not complete by that date, a course grade of "F" will be given regardless of other grades. - 3.
-Have no more than 2 absences - 4.
+Have no more than 2 absences - 3.
+Receive a passing score on the end-of-semester skills check-offs - 4.
 Must pass the course with a 76 average